DoubtedSteam/MPANet/README.md

 # Discover Cross-Modality Nuances for Visible-Infrared Person Re-Identification

-This repository is Pytorch code for our proposed Modality and Pattern Alignment Network (MPANet)
+This repository is Pytorch code for our proposed joint Modality and Pattern Alignment Network (MPANet)

 ![](figs/backbone.png)